tranquilts/MATCH/README.md

 ## **User Profile 2**
 #### Muqtadir Siraj
-A 18 year old boy.
-Who likes to make good use of his time in between uni classes and assignements he finds this game to be not only relaxing but also satisying.
-He'd like this game to be more inclusive for larger groups so he can play with his friends in a competitive way.
+A 18 year-old boy, who likes to relax playing in-between university classes and study sessions for his personal satisfaction.
+As an user, he expressed desire for the game to accommodate larger groups so he can compete against his friends.

 ## **Functional Specifications**